All Episodes

 What?

-To me, Georgia is just hanging out there as one of President Trump's um possibly biggest fake news, you know.
+To me, Georgia is just hanging out there as one of President Trump's possibly biggest fake news.

-They imagined that what that meant, the find me, is uh he's asking him to cheat in front of a bunch of witnesses.
+You know, the thing that the Democrats believe when he said, just find me X number of votes, they imagined that what that meant, the find me, is he's asking him to cheat in front of a bunch of witnesses.

 Now, that's as dumb as imagining that January 6th was an insurrection and nobody brought a gun.